-Woodlands that have a reason to be managed, perhaps for timber, firewood, access or green woodworking, are more likely to be receive love and attention long into the future, and indeed those woodlands that we have today have survived precisely because they have had an economic value to the local community- ‘the wood that pays is the wood that stays’
+Woodland management cannot however simply depend on public funds to be achieved, and it is the role of the woodland manager to determine the purpose, or objective of management.
+Woodlands that have a reason to be managed, perhaps for timber, firewood, access or green woodworking, are more likely to be receive the management they need to thrive long into the future, and indeed those woodlands that we have today have survived precisely because they have had a value to the local community- ‘the wood that is valued is the wood that stays’.

 Trees grow slowly, and in the fast modern world don’t produce the quick results many people have come to expect.
 Coppicing, however, sees a remarkably quick return on investment, and is as traditional as could be.
 The principle of coppicing is that you harvest shoots from the stump, or stool, of a cut-down tree.
 By cutting all the shoots from a stool together you produce roundwood for different purposes: long thin sticks for beanpoles and straight ones hurdles, thicker stakes for hedgelaying.
 Logs for firewood and green woodworking may be sourced from standard trees or from restoring neglected coppice .